 BigCommerce comes with a solid choice of integrations and apps.
 A lot more of its features come built-in.
 However, it has less need for a huge extension store.

 In terms of the number of apps offered, WooCommerce is the winner.
-As part of WordPress, it gives users access to all of WordPress extensions and apps, which is up to 50,000.
-The platform doesn’t come with many built-in attributes as the idea is for you to install as many plugins as you want when setting up the online store.
+As part of WordPress, it gives users access to all of WordPress’s extensions and apps, which is up to 50,000.
+The platform doesn’t come with many built-in attributes, as the idea is for you to install as many plugins as you want when setting up the online store.
 WooCommerce has a huge marketplace full of extensions, ranging from marketing, shipping to payments, analytics, etc.

 Both free and paid apps are available in the WooCommerce Extensions Store, with paid options costing between $30 and $250 per year.

-BigCommerce apps help you grow your store, while WooCommerce doesn’t have many basic features and entirely depends on the extensions to build your store.
+BigCommerce apps help you grow your store, while WooCommerce doesn’t have many basic features and entirely depends on extensions to build your store.
 Therefore, WooCommerce offers a lot more options than BigCommerce, which makes it a more favorable option in terms of apps and add-ons.

 BigCommerce vs WooCommerce: Payment Processors and Transaction Fee